collective/collective.disqus/README.rst

 To enable Disqus comments in your site you need to:

-* Enable Global comments from Plone's default "Discussion settings" tool from control panel
+* Enable comments globally from Plone's default "Discussion settings" tool in the control panel.
-* Go to Disqus control panel and enable "Activate Disqus as system comment for Plone"
+* Go to Disqus control panel configlet and enable "Activate Disqus as system comment for Plone"
 * Enter your blog's short name as provided by Disqus
+* Enable commenting for one or more types in the types control panel configlet.
+  You can also disable commenting cor each item.

 Now a Disqus comment box should be shown for each content type that has comments enabled.